JFL110/gae-hot-reloader/README.md

 ### Considerations
 * A full reload is a more surefire way to include changes.
-* Extended hotswapping may cause the PermGen space to grow and eventually cause an OutOfMemoryException
+* Extensive hotswapping may cause the PermGen space to grow and eventually cause an OutOfMemoryException